GigioMZ/proworks/content/english/_index.md

 ---
 # Banner
 banner:
-  title: "The Ultimate Starter You Need Complete Your Project or Idea!"
+  title: "The Ultimate Starter You Need To Complete Your Project or Idea!"
   content: "Designproworks is a starter built company with Engineering and Experience, providing everything you need to jumpstart your project and save valuable time."
   image: "/images/banner.png"
   button: